Dementia describes a collection of symptoms caused by disorders affecting the brain.

 Diagnosing CTE dementia

-There is no single test for CTE, however a doctor and medical team qualified in assessing brain injury can identify the likelihood of having CTE dementia.
+There is no single test for CTE dementia, however a doctor and medical team qualified in assessing brain injury can identify the likelihood of having CTE dementia.
 This team may include neurologists, geriatricians, sports physicians and rehabilitation specialists.

 If you have concerns about CTE dementia, it is a good idea to seek help early.
 A memory check with your doctor is a simple way to start.
-Other conditions resulting from head injury – such as post-concussion syndrome and migraine – can often be detected.
+Other conditions resulting from head injury – such as post-concussion syndrome and migraine – may be detected.

-From there, referral to CTE dementia specialists can be made and tests arranged, such as magnetic resonance imaging (MRI) brain scans and cognitive screening.
+From there, referral to a specialist in assessing cognitive disorders such as CTE dementia can be made and tests arranged, such as magnetic resonance imaging (MRI) brain scans, neuropsychology testing and cognitive screening.
 Sometimes two or more causes of dementia may be identified in an individual.

 Who gets CTE dementia

-CTE dementia has been identified in boxing, football, competitive cycling and other sports where there is contact or collisions.
+CTE dementia has been identified in boxing, football and competitive cycling, as well as equestrian and other sports involving contact or collissions.
 In non-sporting situations, it can be due to violent assault, family and domestic violence, frequent falls leading to head impacts, explosions or blast trauma.

 Head knocks that are seemingly minor (called sub-concussions) as well as head knocks with symptoms (called concussions) are thought to increase the risk of developing CTE dementia.
 However, a single or low number of head knocks is unlikely to cause a problem.